Illinois Compiled Statutes

 "Employee" or other derivative of the word "employee", when used to refer to,

-describe, or delineate the relationship between a sponsoring broker and a managing broker, broker, or a leasing agent, shall be
+describe, or delineate the relationship between a sponsoring broker and a managing broker, broker, or a residential leasing agent, shall be

 construed to include an independent contractor relationship, provided that a